Gatheru-rose/rose_bioinformatics_intern/README.md

-# Bioinformatics Intern
+# Bioinformatics Internship

 Hello.
-Welcome to my Bioinformatics Intern Project :smiley:
+Welcome to my Bioinformatics Internship repository :smiley:

-My name is Rose Wambui, an MBBU bioinformatician intern at ICIPE.
-It is thrilling to beginning this bioinformatics internship where I shall learn various skills in bioinformatics and genomics and eventually become competitive in genomics, a field with solutions in understanding human diseases.
+My name is Rose Wambui, an MBBU Bioinformatics intern at ICIPE.
+It is thrilling to beginning this bioinformatics internship where I shall learn various skills in bioinformatics and genomics and eventually become competitive in genomics, a field that am greatly interested in.

 ---
 **Long-term Vision**- To become a bioinformatics scientists and contribute in the genomics field by understanding genomic make-up of organisms and their relation to diseases.